adamreeve/git_tutorial/index.rst

 Stashing Changes
 ----------------

+Git's stash command is useful for storing changes you have made that you want to save but don't want to commit yet.
+For example, you can stash changes and then switch to another branch and do some work, making commits, then go to another branch and recover your stashed changes.

 Run :command:`git status`.
 You should have a change added to the staging area and another unstaged change from the last section.
 Otherwise make a change to :file:`hello.py`.